Conflux-Chain/go-conflux-util/README.md

 FOO_ALERT_DINGTALK_SECRET='dsafsadf'
 ```

+You could follow the example `config.yaml` under config folder to setup your own configuration file.
+Generally, you could only overwrite configurations if the default value not suitable.

 ## HTTP
 Provides utilities to hook middlewares to HTTP handler, e.g. remote address, API key and rate limit.